Antony Blinken criticizes China's 'aggressive actions' in Indo-Pacific | DW | 14.12.2021

 "It's about reinforcing our strengths so we can keep the peace, as we have done in the region for decades,'' he said.

-Blinken also said that the US was dedicated towards a new regional economic framework which would include more foreign direct investment, "including around trade and the digital economy."
+Blinken also said that the US was dedicated to a new regional economic framework that would include more foreign direct investment, "including around trade and the digital economy."

 dvv/msh (AFP, AP, Reuters)